aryzing/hr-notes/hyperledger/hyperledger.md

 **Simplified Byzantine Fault Tolerance (SBFT)**: Version of Practical Byzantine Fault Tolerance (PBFT).
 Validator is known party (permissioned ledger).
 Other nodes must ratify result.
 There must be at least `2f+1` nodes ratifying a result in a network with `3f+1` nodes where `f` is the number of faults in order for the system to be Byzantine fault tolerant. **Permissioned**.

 **Proof of Authority**: A group of nodes are considered authorities, and only they can create new blocks.
 They are also the only ones that can reach consensus.

+Hyperledger blockchains are generally permissioned: parties that join the network must be authenticated and authorized.

+Hyperledger is a community of communities sharing with each other, projects are multi-stakeholder to ensure projects outlast any one company's commitment to them.

+# Chapter 2.
+Introduction to Hyperledger

+## Hyperledger

+Hyperledger is an open source effort created to advance cross-industry blockchain technologies.

+Hyperledger blockchains are **permissioned blockchains**.

+Hyperledger projects operate using **open governance** consisting of group of **core maintainers** (contribute code, documentation, decide on roadmap) and a **Technical Steering Commitee** elected by all contributors (not just maintainers).
+The TSC ensures the project is healthy and growing.

+## Hyperledger Frameworks

+New projects come in through the incubator.

+Hyperledger frameworks include
+* ledger, append only and distributed
+* consensus algorithm,
+* privacy through premissioned access
+* smart contracts to process transaction requests

+**Hyperledger Iroha**: simple and easy.
+For mobile application development.
+C++.
+YAC.

+**Hyperledger Sawtooth**: Intel.
+Various consensus algs available, PoET by default.
+Permissioned and permissionless.
+Designed to grow.
+Can change consensus mechanism on the fly.

+Consensus mechanism PoET

+Transaction families (templates for smart contracts)

+**Hyperledger Fabric**: Consensus and membership services can be plug and play.
+Confidential transactions without central authority.
+Different jobs for different node types w/i network.
+Permissioned.
+Can create private channels b/w parties.

+Ordering service for seperate set of nodes.

+Subsets of exchanges using private channels.

+**Hyperledger Indy**: Focused on distributed identity.
+Can interact with other DLTs that support Indy's API.
+Users own their identity.
+No need for companies to store it.

+**Hyperledger Burrow**: Only Apache-licensed Ethereum Virtual Machine.
+Components include Gateway (systems and user interface), Smart contract application engine, Consensus engine (maintain network stack and transaction order), Application Blockchain Interface (interface b/w consensus engine and smart contracts).

+## Hyperleder Modules

+**Hyperledger Cello**: BaaS.

+**Hyperledger Explorer**: Blockchain visualizer for permissioned blockchains.

+**Hyperledger Composer**: Tools for building blockchain business networks.
+JavaScript.

+## From Q/A with Brian Behlendorf

+Different architectural layers from hyperledger

+* DLT
+* Smart Contract
+* Identity

+# Chapter 3.
+The Promise of Business Blockchain Technologies

+Philosophical.

+Trust?

+Physical to virtual representation?

+Advertizing?

+Following a fish

+* Who categorized the fish?
+* transactions put inot the system may not represent the product in real life
+* the product may change in real life and no one bothers to update
+* The updating mechanisms may be hacked?

+Supply chain management

+* Making physical products have online identities (palet of nuts and bolts)
+* Must decide on how the objects are tracked
+* Good for Audit Trail only?
+* How strong is the physical identity tied to the digital identity of a product
+* Interpretation?
+* Enforceability?
+* Example: A photo: Comparing one to another 1px different => fake.
+But npx different: fake or different photo?
+What about photos taken from different cameras about the same subject?